coolprashi06/spring-security-mongo/README.md

 Mongo collection to Java DTO mapping can be found in **com.prashast.dto.User** class.

-In **com.prashast.rest** package you'd find following RESTful resources:
+##### In **com.prashast.rest** package you'd find following RESTful resources
-1. AdminRest - this contains resources under /admin path and would only be available for users with role ROLE_ADMIN
+1. **AdminRest** - this contains resources under /admin path and would only be available for users with role ROLE_ADMIN
-2. UnsecuredRest - this contains resources under /unsecured path and would be available for any user irrespective of role.
+2. **UnsecuredRest** - this contains resources under /unsecured path and would be available for any user irrespective of role.
-3. SecuredRest - this contains resources under /account path and would be available for users with role ROLE_USER.
+3. **SecuredRest** - this contains resources under /account path and would be available for users with role ROLE_USER.

 ### Steps to configure and apply Spring Security to your application